Canadian Food festival during Hanoi July

 In the celebration of National Day of Canada (July 1st), a Canadian Food Festival is planned to take place from June 30th to July 31st in Hanoi.

-Locations of the event are reputable restaurants in Hanoi, including Hai Cang Restaurant (for the opening ceremony), Don’s Tay Ho Retaurant, Asahi Sushi Restaurant, Nam Phuong Restaurant, San Ho Restaurant, Dep Restaurant, Thien Phuc Restaurant and the Intercontinental Hanoi Westlake Hotel.
+The festival will be hosted at several prestigious restaurants in Hanoi, including Hai Cang Restaurant (for the opening ceremony), Don’s Tay Ho Restaurant, Asahi Sushi Restaurant, Nam Phuong Restaurant, San Ho Restaurant, Dep Restaurant, and the Intercontinental Hanoi Westlake Hotel.

-Canadian Cuisine is influenced significantly by food culture of its colonists in the past, French and British.
-Major ingredients of Canadian dishes are seafood (lobsters, crab, fishes and oysters), vegetables and beefs.
+Canadian cuisine is significantly influenced by the culinary traditions of its historical colonizers, the French and British.
+Key ingredients commonly featured in Canadian dishes include seafood (such as lobster, crab, various fish, and oysters), a variety of vegetables, and beef.

 Free French Movies Available On Local Streaming Platform During Tet Holiday